What Expenses Can a Tradesperson Claim on Tax?

 - Waste disposal costs for materials removed from job sites

 Keep receipts for every materials purchase.
-Good accounting software like Xero makes this easy — photograph the receipt on site and it’s logged automatically.
+Good accounting software like Xero lets you photograph receipts on site and logs them automatically.

 Clothing and Workwear